 SocialBee is a social media management tool that offers free and premium versions.
 It has a mobile app (for iOS or Android), a desktop app, and a web interface for scheduling posts on the go.
 The software can schedule posts across multiple platforms like Facebook, Twitter, Instagram, and Pinterest, as well as Google My Business listings.

 SocialBee has everything you need in one place:

 - photo editor

 - CRM system for managing clients’ profiles and communication history with them

 - reporting on campaign performance.

 CoSchedule is an excellent tool for social media scheduling.
-It’s easy to use, has a ton of features and integrations, and it’s affordable.
+It’s easy to use, has many features and integrations, and is affordable.